How to grow a garden in your apartment

 And now the fun part: selecting the kind of plants you’ll want to grow.
 This one requires a bit of thought and research.
 For starters, you’ll want to ask yourself the following questions – and if you’ve made it through step 1 and 2, these answers should come easily.

 2. How much sunlight does that location get?

 According to the Urban Organic Gardener, once you’ve covered off those first three questions, you can follow-up with these:

 1. What do I use most?

 4. What season is it?

 Et voilà!
 You should now have a pretty good sense of what to grow.
-If you’re still stuck, check out this article by Organic Life that talks about 10 fruits and vegetables that can thrive in small spaces, or Mashable’s 15 edible plants you can grow in your apartment (like growing an avocado plant using just one pit – say whaaat?).
+If you’re still stuck, check out these great ideas on healthy, edible plants to grow indoors (like the fact that you can actually grow avocados in your apartment - say whaat?).